m-vrt/habit-tracker/README.md

 ## Populating Predefined Data

-The `predefined_data` table contains initial data populated from the `predefined_data.csv` file.
+The `predefined_data` table contains predefined habits populated from the `predefined_data.csv` file.
 To achieve this, the following steps were taken:

 1. **Initial Population:** The data from the `predefined_data.csv` file was imported into the `predefined_data` table using SQLite3.